hashicorp/design-system/website/docs/components/alert/partials/code/how-to-use.md

 ### Color

-A different color can be applied to the Alert using the `color` argument.
-This will determine the default icon used in the Alert, unless overwritten.
+The available color values are `neutral` (the default), `highlight`, `success`, `warning`, and `critical`.
+Setting a color value will also determine the default icon used in the Alert, although it is customizable.

+The color value will also determine some accessibility features of the component, so this should be taken into consideration when choosing which Alert `color` value to use.

+If the alert is being used in an informational or promotional way, `neutral` or `highlight` colors should be chosen.

+The other color values map to accessibility-related roles, and will ensure that essential information is presented to the user with assistive technology in a timely manner.
 ```handlebars
 <Hds::Alert @type="inline" @color="success" as |A|>
   <A.Title>Title here</A.Title>